Hellman & Friedman

 Hellman & Friedman LLC (H&F) is an American private equity firm, founded in 1984 by Warren Hellman and Tully Friedman, that makes investments primarily through leveraged buyouts as well as growth capital investments.
 H&F has focused its efforts on several core target industries including media, financial services, professional services and information services.
 The firm tends to avoid asset intensive or other industrial businesses (e.g., manufacturing, chemicals, transportation).
 H&F is based in San Francisco, with offices in New York and London.

+In June 2024, Hellman & Friedman ranked 13th in Private Equity International's PEI 300 ranking among the world's largest private equity firms.

 History

 Founding

 Hellman & Friedman was founded in 1984 by Warren Hellman and Tully Friedman.
 Before H&F, Hellman was a founding partner of Hellman, Ferri Investment Associates, which would later be renamed Matrix Management Company.
 Today, Matrix is among the most prominent venture capital firms in the U.S. Before that, Hellman worked in investment banking at Lehman Brothers, where he served as president as well as head of the Investment Banking Division and Chairman of Lehman Corporation.
 Tully Friedman was formerly a managing director at Salomon Brothers.
 In 1997, Friedman left the firm to found Friedman Fleischer & Lowe, a private equity firm also based in San Francisco.